|

 feeding tube,

 or if you want to get more calories into your cat.
-It could be useful if
+They could also be useful

-your cat is not eating normal cat food (e.g. if your cat is only eating baby
+if your cat is not eating normal cat food (e.g. if your cat is only eating

 beef and eggs, with a relatively low phosphorus content (0.75% on a dry